strangerstudios/pmpro-nav-menus/readme.txt

 1. Create new navigation menu(s) for your members and assign them to the appropriate Theme Location.

 == Changelog ==
+= .3.4 - 2020-03-17 =
+* BUG FIX: Fixed issue where logged-in non-members would not see correct menu
+* ENHANCEMENT: Added pmpronm_prioritize_levels filter for MMPU compatibility

 = .3.3 =
 * BUG FIX: Now shows correct menu for non-member users.